Education in Romania: Foreign languages

 Eugen Lovinescu High School, a Bucharest school offering courses in Portuguese language, a rare option for a foreign language (English, French and German are the most common options for foreign languages taught in schools).

 Foreign languages are part of the school curriculum in Romania, with children starting the first foreign language in primary school, and the second foreign language in the 5th grade.
 In the 19th century and the first part of the 20th century, Romania was strongly influenced by French culture, and, as such, French language was integrated in the education system.
 During the communist regime, Russian language featured prominently.

 After the fall of the communist regime, French became again the first foreign language to be taught in schools during the 1990s, with English usually being the second language.
 In the 21st century, English increasingly became the first foreign language, with French usually being the second foreign language.
 Other languages commonly taught in schools are German (especially in the region of Transylvania), and, more rarely, Spanish and Italian.
 Other options may be available in big cities.
 Some schools offer bilingual classes or classes where a foreign language is studied 'intensively'.

-Latin language is taught in the 7th grade and in high school for some profiles.
+The Latin language is taught in the 7th grade and in high school for some profiles.
 Almost all secondary education students in Romania study (either as first or as second foreign language) English language (99.4% of students in secondary education), which is followed by French language (84.6% of students) and German language (10.7% of students).